citrix/terraform-provider-citrix/docs/resources/daas_delivery_group.md

 - `pool_size` (Number) The number of machines (either as an absolute number or a percentage of the machines in the delivery group, depending on the value of PoolUsingPercentage) that are to be maintained in a running state, whether they are in use or not.
 - `time_range` (String) Time range during which the pool size applies.

+<a id="nestedatt--desktops"></a>
+### Nested Schema for `desktops`

+Required:

+- `enable_session_roaming` (Boolean) When enabled, if the user launches this desktop and then moves to another device, the same session is used, and applications are available on both devices.
+When disabled, the session no longer roams between devices.
+Should be set to false for Remote PC Delivery Group.
+- `enabled` (Boolean) Specify whether to enable the delivery of this desktop.
+- `published_name` (String) A display name for the desktop.

+Optional:

+- `description` (String) A description for the published desktop.
+The name and description are shown in Citrix Workspace app.
+- `restricted_access_users` (Attributes) Restrict access to this Desktop by specifying users and groups in the allow and block list.
+If no value is specified, all users that have access to this Delivery Group will have access to the Desktop.
+Required for Remote PC Delivery Groups. (see [below for nested schema](#nestedatt--desktops--restricted_access_users))

+<a id="nestedatt--desktops--restricted_access_users"></a>
+### Nested Schema for `desktops.restricted_access_users`

+Required:

+- `allow_list` (List of String) Users who can use this Desktop.

+Optional:

+- `block_list` (List of String) Users who cannot use this Desktop.
+A block list is meaningful only when used to block users in the allow list.

+<a id="nestedatt--restricted_access_users"></a>
+### Nested Schema for `restricted_access_users`

+Required:

+- `allow_list` (List of String) Users who can use this Delivery Group.

+Optional:

+- `block_list` (List of String) Users who cannot use this Delivery Group.
+A block list is meaningful only when used to block users in the allow list.

 ## Import